github/docs/content/github/managing-your-work-on-github/linking-a-repository-to-a-project-board.md

 {% note %}

-**Note:** In order to link a repository to your organization or user owned project board the repository needs to have issues enabled (In forked repositories issues are disabled by default).
-"For information on how to see if issues are enabled or disabled for a repository, see "[Disabling issues for a repository](/github/managing-your-work-on-github/disabling-issues) ."
+**Note:** In order to link a repository to your organization or user owned project board the repository needs to have issues enabled.
+That is, the repository has an "Issues" tab (in forked repositories issues are disabled by default).
+For information on how to enable or disable issues for a repository, see "[Disabling issues for a repository](/github/managing-your-work-on-github/disabling-issues)."

 {% endnote %}